vinckr/site/content/blog/recipes.md

 ## Pantry list

 Always have these stocked at home if possible.
-Still work in progress so this is very incomplete.
+Not exhaustive.

 ### Spices